 Point 1 - Residencies

 If you don’t take away anything else from this article, please make sure it’s this.
 Taking into account most weddings are on a weekend, Hiring a *good musician is taking them away from their resedences/regular work.
 By taking the day off or sometimes days to play at a wedding, I have to cancel my residences for the weekend (if the wedding is out of town for instance).
 Straight off the bat, I lose my regular weekly income from these (which would be $600 - $1600 depending on how many gigs I'll miss).
 I also risk exposing my spot to a new musician and damaging a relationship with a venue I have been playing at for years.
 In a lot of cases I have people who come to see me play each week and some venues rely on me bringing numbers in the door.

 Point 2 - Valued time

-Due to late paying, middleman and lack of structure the Industry makes is so hard for musicians to make a living from gigging.
-So in a lot of cases, you’ll see us having other sources of income.
+Due to late paying, middleman and lack of structure in the Industry, it’s challenging for musicians to make a living from gigging.
+In a lot of cases, you’ll see us having other sources of income.
 Based on this, each musician values their time differently.
 Although I’m now established in Sydney, When I was not making enough of a consistent income I was forced to take work elsewhere which eventually resulted me in founding, owning and operating an ecommerce store (www.breakfastshirts.com).
 In short, I have to put a price on the time I’m away from my business and playing at a wedding.
 Other musicians also have to put a price on whatever else they are missing, whether it be working a bar shift, missing a residency or writing music.
-This will vary for each musician.
+This will vary for each musician/Artist.

 Post 3.
 Actual Time